 What will you learn?

 In addition to providing knowledge about particular regions and eras, my courses introduce you to historical methodology.
 You'll have the opportunity to “do” history like a historian: ask historical questions, apply historical thinking, and evaluate historical evidence.
-You'll also be able to read and analyze primary sources, which often provide a window into the lives of the people who lived before us.
+You'll also read and analyze primary sources, which provide an intimate glimpse into the lives of the people who lived before us.

 I would be happy to have you in any of my classes!
 Please contact me with questions!